Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Terrain features (groups of tiles with the same terrain type and with a particular name for the feature) are now properly stored when saving a game.
 - Decorations are now removed when a pathway is built over a tile.

+* Upgrades
+- Masonry is now researched at the Mason's Shop for the dwarves.

 -----------------------------------------------------------------------
 - 2.8.0